 For Lead and Copper compliance testing Worcester works cooperatively with the Elm Hill and Woodland Water Districts in Auburn, both of which purchase water from the City.
-These results are from 2017.

-In 2017 the Worcester-Elm Hill-Woodland system collectively met the standard for lead and copper as did each of the individual water systems.
-The table below is for the 2017 joint sampling.
+In 2020 the Worcester-Elm Hill-Woodland system collectively met the standard for lead and copper as did each of the individual water systems.
+The table below is for the 2020 joint sampling.

 90 TH # of Samples Exceeds # of Samples

 System Contaminant Percentile AL MCLG Tested AL (Yes/No) Exceeding AL

-Combined Results Lead 2 ppb 15 ppb 0 102 No 1
+Combined Results Lead 3 ppb 15 ppb 0 104 No 2

-For All 3 Systems Copper 0.089 ppm 1.3 ppm 1.3 ppm 102 0
+For All 3 Systems Copper 0.099 ppm 1.3 ppm 1.3 ppm 104 0

-Worcester Lead 2 ppb 15 ppb 0 86 No 1
+Worcester Lead 3 ppb 15 ppb 0 89 No 2

-Copper 0.078 ppm 1.3 ppm 1.3 ppm 86 0
+Copper 0.102 ppm 1.3 ppm 1.3 ppm 89 0

-Elm Hill Lead 2 ppb 15 ppb 0 10 No 0
+Elm Hill Lead 0 ppb 15 ppb 0 10 No 0

-Copper 0.128 ppm 1.3 ppm 1.3 ppm 10 0
+Copper 0.159 ppm 1.3 ppm 1.3 ppm 10 0

-Woodland Lead 6 ppb 15 ppb 0 6 No 0
+Woodland Lead 1 ppb 15 ppb 0 5 No 0

-Copper 0.096 ppm 1.3 ppm 1.3 ppm 6 0
+Copper 0125 ppm 1.3 ppm 1.3 ppm 5 0

 Lead and Copper: Worcester's source waters are lead-free.
-So is the water which travels to your home through mostly iron and steel pipes.
-Both copper and lead are primarily from materials and components associated with home plumbing and typically dissolve from the water pipes within your home if the water is corrosive.
+The same is true of the water that travels to your home through pipes, primarily made of iron and steel.
+Both copper and lead are generally found in water due to materials and components associated with home plumbing, and would typically leach out from the water pipes within your home if the water were corrosive.
 Lead usually comes from the lead solder used, prior to 1986, to connect copper pipes.
 The copper comes from the pipes themselves.
-The 90th percentile, used for compliance purposes in the table above, is a statistical measure used in the Lead and Copper Rule meaning that out of every 10 samples, 9 were at or below this level.
+The 90th percentile, used for compliance purposes in the table above, is a statistical measure used in the Lead and Copper Rule which signifies that out of every 10 samples, 9 were at or below this level.

 Copper is an essential nutrient.
-However, ingesting elevated levels may upset your stomach, but there are no long-term effects unless you suffer from Wilson's Disease.
+That said, ingesting elevated levels may upset your stomach, but there are no long-term effects unless you suffer from Wilson's Disease.
 If this is the case, consult your personal physician.
-Elevated lead ingestion, on the other hand, may cause some serious health problems including kidney problems or high blood pressure in adults.
+Elevated lead ingestion, on the other hand, may cause serious health problems including kidney problems or high blood pressure in adults.
 It can also cause problems for pregnant women and young children.
 Infants and young children are typically more vulnerable to lead and may cause delays in mental and physical development.
 Lead is therefore strictly regulated in drinking water.